mpriya19/mpriya19/README.md

 ## 🙋🏻‍♀️ About Me

-I specialize in **data engineering, analytics and business intelligence solutions** to transform messy data into meaningful stories.
+I specialize in **data engineering, analytics and business intelligence** to transform messy data into meaningful stories.
 Passionate about delivering impactful insights, I enjoy working with **ETL/ELT pipelines, data warehousing and BI tools**, turning chaos into clarity, one dataset at a time.

 🔍 Currently seeking full-time roles where I can contribute to data-driven solutions and grow with innovative teams.